victornas91/victornas91/README.md

 ### ⚡ Fun fact
 - I'm a Moebius Syndrome "survivor"
-- In love with automation of all sorts of things: nachines, games, industry, home and boring office stuff!
+- In love with automation of all sorts of things: machines, games, industry, home and boring office stuff!

 ---